No Mercy Fool!/The Suicidal Family

-No Mercy Fool!/The Suicidal Family is a studio album by American crossover thrash band Suicidal Tendencies, released in 2010.
+No Mercy Fool!/The Suicidal Family is the eleventh studio album by American crossover thrash band Suicidal Tendencies, released in 2010.
 It is considered the follow-up to 1993's Still Cyco After All These Years; like that album, it features some re-recorded songs of their early material.
 Aside from the re-recordings of songs from their 1987 Join the Army album, it also features re-recordings of No Mercy songs (including the previously released "Something Inside Me" and "No Mercy Fool!"), and the previously released "Come Alive" (from 2008's Year of the Cycos compilation album).
 Its cover art was created by designer Alan Pirie.

 Suicidal Tendencies toured the US, on the "Join The Army / Déjà Vu 2010 US Tour" through October and November, in support of the album.